olliesharp5/green-thumb/README.md

 ### Media

 * The icon used for the favicon is from favicon.io
-* The icons in the footer were taken from Font Awesome
+* The icons used accross the site were taken from Font Awesome
 * Credit provided for background images: https://www.pexels.com/
+* Credit for product images and details
+* Credit for stripe integration taken from Stripe web documentation and the Boutique-Ado walkthrough project from Code Institute
+* Integration of webhook handlers for the stripe integration credited from the Boutique-Ado walkthrough project from Code Institute
 *